rimarque/CPP-Modules/README.md

 ```

 5.2.
 Going forward, there is a specific order in which we insert the numbers from pend into S.
-We use the jacobstal sequence to find the next index to insert.
-The goal is to insert the number in a subsequence of S with size (2^x)-1.
+We use the jacobstal sequence to find the next index to insert, and use binnary search to find the correct place of insertion.
+The goal is to search in a subsequence of S with size (2^x)-1.
 This example assumes the index starts at 1 and instead of zero.

 5.2.1.
 Index to insert: 3; insertion area: 3 => (2^2)-1